 First and foremost, I always suggest you incorporate any business you have.

 Once you’re incorporated, you will likely also need a local business license from your county.
 Then what you need to do to operate an “at home” business will depend on the type of business you have started and where it is located.
-If you are unsure what rules and regulations may apply to your business, speak to your local employment lawyer.
+If you are unsure what rules and regulations may apply to your business, speak to your local business lawyer.

 As an example, my neighbor purchased the 24-acre heavily wooded horse farm that partially abutted my property.
 Within weeks of moving in, he started cutting down trees and trucking in tons of soil.
 It didn’t take long to figure out why.
 From sun up to sun down, 7 days a week, the sound of motocross bikes ripped across the land.
 To add insult to injury, he then moved his commercial masonry business into the horse barns.
 Construction debris cluttered the once pristine land.